greg-gav/Docker-inception/README.md

 # inception

-TODO:
-***subject v

-srcs folder is mandatory
-Makefile is mandatory

-docker-compose
+CHECK:
+openssl s_client -connect localhost:443

 Containers:
-1. nginx with tls v1.2 or v1.3 at port 443
+1. nginx with tls v1.2 or v1.3 at port 443 (v)
 2. wordpress and php-fpm at port 9000
 3. mariadb at port 3306
 4. redis cache for wordpress